 This quinoa pudding recipe is reminiscent of a traditional tapioca pudding recipe, but with bananas and vanilla for extra flavor, instead of heavy cream and with healthy whole grain quinoa instead of tapioca.

-In a medium saucepan, simmer the quinoa in water over medium heat, covered, stirring frequently, for 15 - 18 minutes, until quinoa is done and water is absorbed.
-Normally, quinoa takes about 10-15 minutes to cook, but you want the quinoa to be extra tender to make your pudding nice and soft, so I recommend overcooking it just a little bit for this pudding recipe.
+- In a medium saucepan, simmer the quinoa in water over medium heat, covered, stirring frequently, for 15 to 18 minutes, until quinoa is done and water is absorbed.

-Heat, stirring constantly, for 6–8 minutes, until bananas are soft and your pudding has thickened.
+- Heat, stirring constantly, for 6 to 8 minutes, until bananas are soft and your pudding has thickened.
 Be sure to stir out any cornstarch lumps which may appear.

 Makes four servings of quinoa pudding.

 |Total Fat||2 g|